chiprip7/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 `ResourceDictionary`s, or perhaps that `ResourceDictionary` was searched which could indicate that an incorrect resource key was specified.

-Below is an example message from the WinUI Gallery sample app.
+Below is an example message from the WinUI Gallery sample app after an incorrect resource reference (`OutputTextBlockStyl` rather than `OutputTextBlockStyle`) was deliberately inserted.
+If you know that the desired resource is defined in `App.xaml`, then the failure to locate it in there is a strong indicator of an erroneous reference.

 ```
 Beginning search for resource with key 'OutputTextBlockStyl'.